 Calculated toolpaths can be previewed to see exactly what they will produce when cut into the material.
-The 3D preview mode also allows the job to be viewed in different material types with the option to paint the machined regions with a Fill Color
+The 3D preview mode also allows the job to be viewed in different material types with the option to paint the machined regions with a Fill Color.

+Clicking the color palette icon will pop up the Material Appearance dialog, allowing you to edit the appearance of the 3D shaded image for visualization purposes.
 The pull-down list offers a range of material types to shade the 3D model.

 If this is selected the color for the material can be selected from the color picker below the list.